raamcosta/compose-destinations/README.md

 ```
 </details>

-> If you want to use animations between screens and/or bottom sheet screens, replace above core dependency with: </br>
+> ℹ️ If you want to use animations between screens and/or bottom sheet screens, replace above core dependency with: </br>
 `implementation 'io.github.raamcosta.compose-destinations:animations-core:<version>'` </br>
 > this will use [Accompanist Navigation-Animation](https://github.com/google/accompanist/tree/main/navigation-animation) and [Accompanist Navigation-Material](https://github.com/google/accompanist/tree/main/navigation-material) internally. </br>
 > Read more about the next steps to configure these features [here](https://composedestinations.rafaelcosta.xyz/styles-and-animations)